Dress Code

 • Hair / Make-up / Nails / Jewellery / Piercings: We ask that these are in keeping with the standards and values of our Dress Code: formal, professional dress.

-• Not Appropriate Items: Hoodies, sweatshirts, casual jumpers or logo/ designer jumpers; trainers; denim; leather; skinny fit trousers, leggings or jeggings, miniskirts, bodycon or knitted dresses.
+• Not Appropriate Items: Hoodies, jumpers; trainers; denim; leather; skinny fit trousers, leggings or jeggings, miniskirts, bodycon or knitted dresses.

 Latest News